Can I overcome Abuse, Childhood Trauma, Neglect or Poor Parenting?

 If Cognitive Processing and Integration is right for you, I’ll help you relax and to follow your subconscious mind to the belief systems we need to change.
 I’ll help you to make those transformational changes needed as we come across them.

 Each weekly session will be about 50 minutes.
 Generally people need between 6 and 20 sessions.
 We may need more.
 This will depend on the how easy it is for you to allow the subconscious mind to be in charge and what issues you’re bringing to therapy.
+So for very obsessive people, this can be challenging.
+There are some tips on this page.
 As an ethical therapist I’ll do everything I can to help you in as short a time as possible.

 NOTE: Suggestion hypnotherapy will help people with traumatic histories in the short term or with simple issues.
 It’s unlikely to create the transformational change needed to make lasting resilience and effortless health, happiness and success in all areas of life.
 It’ll be a bit like putting a sticking plaster on a broken leg.